embear/vim-localvimrc/README.md

   - add convenience variables |g:localvimrc_script_unresolved| and |g:localvimrc_script_dir_unresolved|.
   - add ability to view local vimrc before sourcing when |g:localvimrc_ask| is enabled.
   - emit autocommands before and after sourcing files.
+  - add |g:localvimrc_file_directory_only| to limit sourcing to local vimrc files in the same directory as the edited file.

 v2.4.0 : 2016-02-05